isomerpages/mlaw-corp/news/others/_posts/2016-10-24-video-on-dispute-resolution-in-singapore.md

 ---
-layout: post
-title: Video on Dispute Resolution in Singapore
+title: 'Video on Dispute Resolution in Singapore'
 permalink: /news/others/video-on-dispute-resolution-in-singapore/
-breadcrumb: Video on Dispute Resolution in Singapore
+breadcrumb: 'Video on Dispute Resolution in Singapore'
-collection_name: news

 ---

 Video on Dispute Resolution in Singapore
 ---